These instructions have been updated on the 24th April 2021.

 Now, your submission has been accepted.
 Again, congratulations.
 You are now at STEP 3.

-STEP 3 for authors using LaTeX: Proceed directly to step four.
+STEP 4 for authors using LaTeX: Proceed directly to .

-STEP 4: To submit your source file (either in WORD or LaTeX) for production processing, you will receive an email notification with instructions to upload your Camera Ready (finalized) source file set to The ACM Publishing System (TAPS).
+STEP 5: To submit your source file (either in WORD or LaTeX) for production processing, you will receive an email notification with instructions to upload your Camera Ready (finalized) source file set to The ACM Publishing System (TAPS).
 Please make sure that you and your authors approve email@example.com in their email settings to ensure that all messages from TAPS are received.
 Download these instructions for the information on how to use TAPS.
 TAPS will process your paper and auto-generate proofs of your article for your review.
 Final review and approval of your submission rests with the C&C’21 Publication Chair.
+The deadline for completing this process is June 11, 2021, although the publication chair will be chasing authors to complete before this date.

 The output formats (the traditional PDF proof and a new HTML version) provide enhanced accessibility, responsive formatting, and reusable components (i.e., extractable math) within the HTML output.

-Note: While you may need to make corrections to the output in TAPS, you MUST revise the file which was uploaded to TAPS.
-This means you may not reupload new versions from your locally kept source files.
+Note: While you may need to make corrections to the output in TAPS, you MUST revise the file which was uploaded to TAPS. reupload new versions of your locally kept source files.

 LaTeX Collaborative Authoring Tool on Overleaf Platform